 The Aroon Indicator: Up?
 Down?
 Or Sideways?

-The Aroon Indicator, also referred to as “Aroon Up/Down,” is a range bound technical indicator developed by technical analyst and author Tushar Chande.
-Chande named the indicator “Aroon,” which is Sanskrit for “Dawn’s Early Light,” demonstrating his belief further in it’s ability to both determine and confirm trends.
-The Aroon Indicator is composed of two lines, each with different measurements.
+The Aroon Indicator, also referred to as “Aroon Up/Down,” is a range-bound technical indicator developed by technical analyst and author Tushar Chande.
+“Aroon,” which is Sanskrit for “Dawn’s Early Light,” demonstrates Chande’s belief further in its ability to both determine and confirm trends.
+The Aroon Indicator has two lines, each with different measurements.
 These lines are referred to as “Aroon-Up” and “Aroon-Down.”

 Aroon-Up displays how long it has been since price action has recorded a new high within a specific period (Tradingview default is 14.)
 If the current candle’s high is the highest of the last 14 candles, then the Aroon-Up value will display as 100.
 Essentially, if every candle keeps going higher and higher, the Aroon-Up will remain at 100 under a lower candle forms.
 Once a lower candle forms, the indicator displays a percent value meant to indicate the time since a new high occurred (within the 14 candle period.)

-Aroon-Down is obviously the opposite, and displays how long it has been since price action has recorded a new low within this same specific period.
+Aroon-Down is obviously the opposite.
+It displays how long it has been since price action has recorded a new low within this same specific period.
 If the current candle’s low is the lowest of the last 14 candles, then the Aroon-Down value will display as 100.
 If every candle keeps going lower and lower, the Aroon-Down will remain at 100.
-Once a higher candle forms, the indicator displays a percent value meant to indicator the time since a new low occurred (within the 14 candle period.)
+Once a higher candle forms, the indicator displays a percent value.
+This indicates the time since a new low occurred (within the 14 candle period.)

 If Aroon-Up crosses above Aroon-Down to the upside, it signals the beginning of a potential uptrend.
 When the Aroon-Up line hits 100, price action is making new highs.
 If Aroon-Up then remains stable between 70 – 100, while Aroon-Down remains between 0 – 30, it signals confirmation of an uptrend.